flaviaaleotti/employee_reports/README.md

 curl -X PUT -H "Content-Type: application/json" -d '{"priority": "high", "title": "Updated priority"}' http://127.0.0.1:5000/update/reports/1

 the -X PUT option is needed to edit an item, the -H "Content-Type: application/json" tells curl that we will pass the update content as json format, and -d preceeds the actual data for the update request.
 The last part of the command contains the url for the update request, ending with the report id (1 in our case).

+If the update was successful, the message "Report fields successfully updated" should be printed in your terminal.